sertansenturk/cookiecutter-ds-docker/{{ cookiecutter.repo_slug }}/README.md

 ## 1. Introduction

-This project is "baked" from [sertansenturk/cookiecutter-ds-docker](https://github.com/sertansenturk/cookiecutter-ds-docker).
+This project is "cut" from [sertansenturk/cookiecutter-ds-docker](https://github.com/sertansenturk/cookiecutter-ds-docker).
 It consists of a docker-compose stack with the services below (See Sections [Setup](#setup) and [Running the Services](#running-the-services)):

 1. A [Jupyter](https://jupyter.org/) service with minimal customization
 2. An [mlflow](https://mlflow.org/) tracking server to store experiments